Skip to main content

 SEAN MCFARLING

-Sean McFarling serves as General Counsel to the Labourers’ International Union of North America, Ontario Provincial District Council (“OPDC”) and LiUNA’s Central and Eastern Canada Organizing Fund (“CECOF”).
+Sean McFarling serves as General Counsel to the Labourers’ International Union of North America, Ontario Provincial District Council (OPDC) and LiUNA’s Central and Eastern Canada Organizing Fund (CECOF).
 His practice focuses on providing strategic advice and overseeing the OPDC’s legal affairs across Ontario and CECOF’s legal matters across Central and Eastern Canada.
-Sean has dedicated his career to representing the hard-working men and women of Ontario and he currently serves as LiUNA’s Vice President at the Ontario Federation of Labour and Delegate to the Canadian Labour Congress.
+Sean has dedicated his career to representing the hard-working men and women of Ontario.
+Sean serves on the Board of Directors of Ontario’s Workplace Safety and Insurance Board (WSIB), and he is the Chair of the WSIB Service Excellence Committee and a member of the Governance Committee.
+He also serves on the Board of Directors for the Metropolitan Toronto Convention Centre.
+In addition, Sean is on the Board of Directors for Feed Ontario which serves as an umbrella organization for food banks and hunger relief agencies across Ontario.

 JAMES HOGARTH

-James E. Hogarth serves as President of the Provincial Building and Construction Trades Council of Ontario (PBCTCO), a position that he has held for the past 13 years.
+James E. Hogarth serves as President of the Provincial Building and Construction Trades Council of Ontario (PBCTCO), a position that he has held for the past 10 years.
 In that role, he leads an organization representing over 150,000 workers across every construction trade.
 As a committed labour leader, Mr. Hogarth is passionate about improving the health and safety of all workers in the province of Ontario.
 After successfully completing his apprenticeship with UA local 46 in Toronto, James became a Certified Steamfitter in 1984.
-Over the last of 28 years, he has served as Business Manager of UA local 46 as well as Business Manager of the Ontario Pipe Trades Council (OPTC).
+Over the last 25 years, he has served as Business Manager of UA local 46 as well as Business Manager of the Ontario Pipe Trades Council (OPTC).
 He also served as an Employee Bargaining Agent representing the Piping Trades.
 Mr. Hogarth currently serves on the Board of Directors of the Ontario Construction Secretariat (OCS) and was recently appointed to the position of National Executive Director of Helmets to Hardhats Canada.
 By serving on the Board of Directors of the Workplace Safety and Insurance Board (WSIB), Mr. Hogarth is honoured to apply his skills and knowledge towards the advancement of workers, particularly that of injured workers.
+Mr. Hogarth has also received the ICD.D designation from the Institute of Corporate Directors.

 JEFFERY LANG